 Trick-or-treating has existed since medieval times.
 Back then, it was known as “guising” in Scotland and Ireland.
 Young people dressed up in costumes and asked for food or money in exchange for songs, poems, or other “tricks.”

 This one is almost a no-brainer, but since we’re spending more time at home during Halloween this year, you can let each kid pick their favorites!
-Just make sure it’s age-appropriate for everyone in the house!
+During your scary movie marathon, just make sure it’s age-appropriate for everyone in the house!

-We won’t be watching anything too spooky but classics like “Hocus Pocus,” “The Nightmare Before Christmas” and “It’s the Great Pumpkin, Charlie Brown” are family favorites.
-Don’t forget “Hocus Pocus 2” came out this month!
+We won’t be watching anything too spooky but classics like “Hocus Pocus,” “Hocus Pocus 2” “The Nightmare Before Christmas” and “It’s the Great Pumpkin, Charlie Brown” are family favorites.
+For older kids and adults, binge-watch horror movies like “Friday the 13th,” “A Nightmare on Elm Street,” or “The Exorcist.”

 Dress Up!